biplobmanna/water_level_sensor/README.md

 	* All the Pin numbering is as per **BCM mode**.
 To check the Pin Layout of RPi, visit [here.](https://pinout.xyz/)
 * For both the sensors, connect **Vcc** of the sensor to any of the **5V** pin of the Pi, and **Gnd** of the sensor to any of **Gnd** pins of the Pi.

-### Connecting the Motor Switch and the Main H/W Switch'
+### Connecting the Motor Switch and the Main H/W Switch
 * Connect the **Motor Switch** to `PIN 25`
 	* For demo purposes, connect an LED to `PIN 25`
 	* To setup connections to LED, take help from this [website.](https://thepihut.com/blogs/raspberry-pi-tutorials/27968772-turning-on-an-led-with-your-raspberry-pis-gpio-pins)